diagrid-labs/catalyst-pizza-demo/README.md

 - [.NET 8 SDK](https://dotnet.microsoft.com/download/dotnet/8.0)
 - [Node 18](https://nodejs.org/en/download/)

-> This repository contains a devcontainer configuration that has the following preinstalled:
+> This repository contains a devcontainer configuration that has the following preinstalled: .NET 8, Node LTS, Vercel CLI, Diagrid CLI.
-> - .NET 8
-> - Node LTS
-> - Vercel CLI
-> - Diagrid CLI

 > You can use this devcontainer [locally in VSCode](https://code.visualstudio.com/docs/devcontainers/containers) (requires [Docker Desktop](https://www.docker.com/products/docker-desktop/)) or directly in [GitHub Codespaces](https://github.com/features/codespaces).
 The `npm install` and `dotnet build` commands described in this README can be skipped if the devcontainer is used.